francoalarcon00/Customer-Project/README.md

 ## Installl 🛠

-If you want to run locally on your computer, this project requires Linux, Jupyter Notebook in your preferred IDE and [Python>=3.9.x](https://www.python.org/).
+If you want to run locally on your computer, this project Jupyter Notebook in your preferred IDE and [Python>=3.9.x](https://www.python.org/).

 After cloning or downloading it, please open the terminal (in same path where local repository is located) and run this command: